Sewist in Chief - Annie lucas

 It is a language of self expression... generous, and deeply creative, and I love it and everything to do with it!

 It all began aged 4 or 5 when I found a bin liner full of fabric scraps in a cupboard in the utility room.
-In those days Sunday morning TV was ‘Frost in TV’ and so on weekends when I woke up early I amused myself until the adult in the house was awake!
-I started chopping up fabric one day... and I never stopped.
+In those days Sunday morning TV was ‘Frost in TV’ (and we only had 4 TV channels, can you imagine!) and so on weekends when I woke up early I amused myself until the adult in the house was awake.
+I started chopping up fabric one day... and I basically never stopped.

-Around aged 8 my mum bought me a battery operated sewing machine and then I really cranked up a gear.
+Around aged 8 I was given a battery operated sewing machine and then I really cranked up a gear.
 At 10 my form teacher got us all into dressmaking for a school fashion show and my Mum bought me a second hand electric Singer sewing machine.

-I was a day dreamer as a teenager, I lost myself in period films and became obsessed with costume and how it was made.
+I have a history of trauma, and became something of a reclusive day dreamer as a teenager, losing myself in period films and becoming obsessed with costume and how it was made.
 My sewing skills developed purely from a strong desire to dress up, be someone else, in some other time and place (long ago and much prettier) This is me aged 14 in an outfit I'd made myself the previous year, when I’d fallen in love with Mr Darcy along with the rest of the female population.
-Elizabeth Bennet was my first true heroine ( so much so I named my daughter after her! ) and for about 5 years after this the things I wanted most in the world were a corset and a crinoline so I could be Scarlet O'Hara.
-Not long after this I set about teaching myself how to make them, and the rest is history!
+Elizabeth Bennet was my first true heroine (so much so I named my daughter after her!) and for about 5 years after this the things I wanted most in the world were a corset and a crinoline so I could be Scarlet O'Hara.
+Not long after this I set about teaching myself how to make them, and the rest really is history!

 I went to Central St Martins to train in Costume Design and it all spiralled from there.
 I spent ten years of my life designing and making costumes for ballet, theatre and opera, and have a Masters in Costume Design from London College of Fashion.